 BIOL 411.
 Research in Biology for Seniors.
 2 Credits.

 Investigation of challenging problems.
 Four hours/credit per week including a conference with sponsor.
 Results should ordinarily lead to an off-campus presentation.
 Sponsorship by a faculty member of the Biology Department must be obtained in advance.
 Offered: Spring.
-Prerequisites: BIOL 111, BIOL 112, BIOL 113, BIOL 114.
+Prerequisites: BIOL 111 and BIOL 112.

 BIOL 413.
 Research in Biology for Seniors.
 3 Credits.